darkrelics/eidolon-engine/documentation/incremental-design.md

 Notes:
 - Attributes and Skills keys are normalized to lowercase for Flutter compatibility
 - InventoryDetails enriches raw inventory UUIDs with full item information
-- activeSegment field only present when character has an active story segment
+- ActiveSegment field only present when character has an active story segment
 - All numeric values converted from DynamoDB Decimal to standard floats
 - Requires ITEMS_TABLE and ACTIVE_SEGMENTS_TABLE environment variables
 ```